liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 use FreeMarker for our template and we'll lay out the structure fields systematically to go along with the format we've defined for our content.

-1. Go back to the Web Content section of the Control Panel and click *Add* &rarr; *Basic Web Content*.
+1. Go back to the Web Content section of the Site Administration page and click *Add* &rarr; *Basic Web Content*.
 2. Click *Select* next to the Structures heading to access the Manage Structures interface.
 3. Click on the *Add* button.